CMLL Super Viernes (June 2012): En Busca de un Ídolo tournament

 CMLL held a monthlong En Busca de un Ídolo ("In search of an Idol") tournament with the purpose of identifying which of the "Rookies" in the tournament would move up the ranks of the promotion.
 The first round had concluded and four wrestlers had advanced to the second round under round robin rules.
 Each of the Busca competitors were given a mentor and a trainer, with Atlantis and Franco Colombo helping the tecnico participants and Último Guerrero and Tony Salazar to help the sole rudo participant in the second round.
 Diamante was accompanied by both Atlantis and Franco Colombo while Euforia only had Último Guerrero in his corner following Salazar costing Euforia his tournament match the previous week.
 Euforia forced Diamante to submit after about six and a half minutes of in-ring action.
 Following the match Diamante was given 30 points for his performance by the three judges while Eurforia was given 36 out of 40 possible points by the judges in addition to the 20 points earned by his victory.

 The second En Busca de un Ídolo match had tecnicos Dragon Lee and Titán, up until this point Dragon Lee had the most points from the judges but Titán had scored more points through CMLL's online polls, putting him at the top of the point board before the show.
-The one fall match was Dragon Lee defeat Titán by applying a leaping armscissors into a submission hold.
+The one fall match was Dragon Lee defeat Titán by applying a leaping arm scissors into a submission hold.
 Following the match Dragon Lee was given 35 points by the judges, while Titán got 37 points, scoring higher despite losing the match.

 The seventh match of the night was the first match that Black Warrior worked after having his hair shaved off the previous week following a Lucha de Apuesta ("Bet match") loss to Rey Escorpión.
 Warrior teamed up with Atlantis and Delta, two-thirds of Los Reyes de la Atlantida ("The Kings of the Atlantis") who together with Guerrero Maya, Jr. held the Mexican National Trios Championship at this point.
 The trio took on Los Invasores ("The Invaders"; Mr. Águila, Psicosis II and Volador Jr.) for the semi-final match of the show.
 During the match Atlantis and Delta made a couple of mistakes, accidentally hitting Black Warrior when their opponents ducked out of the way.
 After a few mistakes Black Warrior turned on his tag team partners, attacking them and helping Los Invasores to win the match, who then welcomed Black Warrior back to the rudo side with open arms.
 Following the match Black Warrior stole the masks of both Atlantis and Delta to the dismay of the crowd.